TahaHussein-dotcom/mcp-encrypted-sqlite/README.md

    ./encrypt-passphrase.sh "your-plain-passphrase"
    ```

-The key will be automatically loaded from the Keychain when no environment variable is set.
+The key is automatically loaded from the Keychain when no environment variable is set.

 **Benefits:**
 - ✅ Key is securely encrypted and stored by macOS